-Academic Advising - Certified Advisors provide current and former students with the necessary support, skills, and resources to assist them with choosing careers and obtaining employment and or long range educational goals while ensuring that the transition is a seamless process.
+Academic Advising - Certified Advisors provide current and former students with the necessary support, skills, and resources to assist them with choosing careers and obtaining employment and/or long range educational goals while ensuring that the transition is a seamless process.
 Certified Advisors provide students with comprehensive information on career and transfer opportunities.
 Career Exploration and Job Search Services assist students with identifying personal goals, interests, and abilities.
 Computerized job market information allows students to explore career options.
-Certified Advisors eagerly assist students with information regarding criteria for admission, selectivity of specific colleges, on and off-campus housing, tuition, financial aid and scholarship information and when and where one can apply.
+For students seeking transfer to 4-year programs, certified Advisors eagerly provide information regarding criteria for admission, selectivity of specific colleges, on and off-campus housing, tuition, financial aid and scholarship information and when and where one can apply.
 Additionally, they assist with College Fair Days, Graduation Audits, Arrange University and College Campus Visits, and conduct Transfer and Degree Advising.

-Certified Advisors also provide students with information on Joint Admission Agreements, Transfer Scholarships, and Transfer Equivalency Guides.
+Certified Advisors also provide students with information on Joint Admission Agreements, Transfer Scholarships, and Transfer Advising Guides.
 Career development and the pursuit to increase one's knowledge is fundamentally a lifelong process geared toward the acquisition of skills, which will strengthen students' ability to live meaningful, enjoyable, and economically rewarding lives.
-Career and Transfer Services staff devotes to every individual the opportunity to discover, determine, and develop his/her way of life.
+The advising team devotes to every individual the opportunity to discover, determine, and develop his/her way of life.
 Lastly, seek to serve all students registered with SPC.